It's been a concern for a while now: can the COVID vaccine delay your period?

-Gunter also outlines two more major factors that could be at play: the COVID vaccine could impact the chemical messaging from the brain to the ovaries and/or the chemical messaging from the ovaries to the uterus.
-“These effects could be from the vaccine itself, the immune system response to the vaccine, or potentially related to fever or feeling unwell from the vaccine or stress related to vaccination,” she notes.
+Gunter also outlines two more major factors that could be at play: the COVID vaccine could impact the chemical messaging from the brain to the ovaries and/or from the ovaries to the uterus.
+“These effects could be from the vaccine itself, the immune system response to the vaccine or potentially related to fever or feeling unwell from the vaccine or stress related to vaccination,” she noted.

-After getting a shot, your body is assigned a pretty big task: produce antibodies and build a protective wall against possible future COVID infection.
+After getting a shot, your body is assigned a pretty big task: to produce antibodies and build a protective wall against possible future COVID infection.
 “Vaccines make the immune system work harder, which will have an effect on menstruation,” says Dr. Sandra El Hajj, a global health policy expert and member of the American Preventative Health Organization.

 However, menstrual cycles are impacted by a multitude of elements.
-“Every month can have its own affecting factors,” the doc says.
-“Each woman witnesses changes continuously at a personal, lifestyle, and dietary level.
-All these can have a big impact on the woman's hormones, which in turn will affect menstruation.
+“Every month can have its own affecting factors,” the doctor said.
+“Each woman witnesses changes continuously at a personal, lifestyle and dietary level.
+All these can have a big impact on the woman's hormones, which in turn will affect menstruation.”